blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 4. Connect your device to the computer using a USB cable

 > ⓘ Your board has to be connected with a **data** USB cable (charging-only cables will not work!)
-> Make sure the cable is fully inserted in the port on each end
+> Make sure the cable is fully inserted in the port on each end.

 ## 2. Prepare Required Software